AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-33-farm-tenancy/frontmatter.md

 1013.
 Omitted.

 1013a.
-Benefits extended to Puerto Rico and Virgin Islands; “county” defined; payments to Governor or fiscal agent of county.
+Benefits extended to Puerto Rico and Virgin Islands; "county" defined; payments to Governor or fiscal agent of county.

 #### SUBCHAPTER IV—GENERAL PROVISIONS ####